Gaborone Travel Guide

 National Assembly © Iulus Ascanius

-Gaborone, the capital city of Botswana, may not be big on tourist attractions but it is a vibrant, if small, modern African city which is home to international hotels, souvenir shops, restaurants and services that visitors, who are drawn to the country for it's abundant wildlife, will need.
-There are also a few sights to see and worthwhile excursions to enjoy for those who only have a day or two in which to experience the country.
+Gaberone, Botswana's capital, is a vibrant modern African city, in fact one of the fastest growing cities in the world.
+While not big on tourist attractions, the city is home to international hotels, souvenir shops, restaurants and other services that visitors will need before heading off on safari.
+There are a few sights and excursions to enjoy for those who only have a day or two in which to experience the country.